Commitment to Open Government, Bipartisanship and Innovation

 Commitment to Oregon Values & Priorities

 In Oregon, Wyden has authored laws extending permanent Wilderness protections to more than 400,000 acres including Mt.
 Hood, the Columbia River Gorge, Oregon's Bull Run Watershed, Badlands, Spring Basin, Copper Salmon and Soda Mountain.
+He has championed the designation of 1,986 miles of Wild and Scenic rivers in Oregon—more than any other member of Congress, overall, for the contiguous 48 states—helping Oregon secure the most wild and scenic river designations in the lower 48 states.
 Since 2000, the Wyden-authored Secure Rural Schools and Community Self Determination Act, commonly known as the "county payments" law, has helped provide a stable source of revenue for historically timber-dependent communities and Wyden's Combat Illegal Logging Act has helped protect Oregon's hardwood industries from the import of illegally harvested timber products.

 Wyden serves on the Committees on Finance, Budget, Intelligence, and Energy and Natural Resources.
 He is ranking member of the Senate Finance Committee and the ranking Democrat on the Energy and Natural Resources Committee.